All about OpenAI CEO Sam Altman's net worth and other investments

 Following his graduation, he worked as a software engineer at Google.

 In 2009, he co-founded Loopt, a location-based social networking company.
-The company was acquired by the banking and payment solutions company Green Dot Corporation in 2012 for USD 43.4 million (over INR 359 crore) in cash.
+The company was acquired by the banking and payment solutions company Green Dot Corporation in 2012 for USD 43.4 million in cash.

 Just before creating OpenAI, Sam Altman was the president of a startup accelerator Y Combinator.
 He joined the company as a partner in 2013 and became its president a year later.